apache/hbase-operator-tools/hbase-hbck2/README.md

    to finish parent and children.
 This is SLOW, and dangerous so use selectively.
 Does not always work.

+ extraRegionsInMeta <NAMESPACE|NAMESPACE:TABLENAME>...
+   Options:
+    -f, --fix    fix meta by removing all extra regions found.
+   Reports regions present on hbase:meta, but with no related directories on the file system.
+Needs hbase:meta to be online.
+   For each table name passed as parameter, performs diff between regions available in hbase:meta and region dirs on the given file system.
+Extra regions would get deleted from Meta if passed the --fix option.
+   NOTE: Before deciding on use the "--fix" option, it's worth check if reported extra regions are overlapping with existing valid regions.
+   If so, then "extraRegionsInMeta --fix" is indeed the optimal solution.
+   Otherwise, "assigns" command is the simpler solution, as it recreates regions dirs in the filesystem, if not existing.
+   An example triggering extra regions report for tables 'table_1' and 'table_2', under default namespace:
+     $ HBCK2 extraRegionsInMeta default:table_1 default:table_2
+   An example triggering extra regions report for table 'table_1' under default namespace, and for all tables from namespace 'ns1':
+     $ HBCK2 extraRegionsInMeta default:table_1 ns1
+   Returns list of extra regions for each table passed as parameter, or for each table on namespaces specified as parameter.

  filesystem [OPTIONS] [<TABLENAME>...]
    Options:
     -f, --fix    sideline corrupt hfiles, bad links, and references.